Anthology curated by Nicole Petit

 I am seeking a mix, however.
-You’re more likely to be accepted with a fake ghost, simply because of how few fake-ghost stories I receive.
+You’re more likely to be accepted with a fake ghost, however, simply because of how few fake-ghost stories I receive.

 May I set stories anywhere in the world?
 Yes, we welcome stories set outside of the United States.